Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Note that choosing different interpolating functions $f$ and various values for the parameter $c_*$ and $\epsilon$ give different choices of gluing compatible local coordinates.
-It is shown in \cite{Pius1,Pius:2014iaa,Sen:2014pia} that all such choices of local coordinates give same value for the measurable quantities.
-Therefore, the arbitrary parameters $c_*$ and $\epsilon$ will not appear in the measurable quantities as longs as we restrict them to the same order in $c_*$ up to which we restricted the perturbative solution to the curvature correction equation.
+Note again that choosing different interpolating functions $f$ and various values for the parameter $c_*$ and $\epsilon$ give different choices of gluing compatible local coordinates.
+As such, they will not appear in the measurable quantities as long as we restrict them to the same order in $c_*$ up to which we have solved the curvature-correction equation.